hop-protocol/contracts/README.md

 - **L1 -> L2**
   - User calls `L1_Bridge.sendAndAttemptSwap()`
-    - Funds will show up on the appropriate L2 through the canonical L2 messenger
+    - Funds will show up on the appropriate layer-2 through the canonical layer-2 messenger

 - **L2 -> L1**
   - User calls `L2_Bridge.swapAndSend()`
   - Bonder calls `L1_Bridge.bondWithdrawal()`

 - **L2 -> L2**
-  - User calls `L2_Bridge.swapAndSend()` on the sending L2
+  - User calls `L2_Bridge.swapAndSend()` on the sending layer-2
-  - Bonder calls `L2_Bridge.bondWithdrawalAndAttemptSwap()` on the receiving L2
+  - Bonder calls `L2_Bridge.bondWithdrawalAndAttemptSwap()` on the receiving layer-2

-If the bonder is offline, the system relies on the canonical L2 bridge to settle transactions on L1.
+If the bonder is offline, the system relies on the canonical layer-2 bridge to settle transactions on layer-1.

 - **L2 -> L1 (bonder offline)**
   - User calls `L2_Bridge.swapAndSend()`
   - `L2_Bridge.commitTransfer()` is called by anyone after 100 txs or after 4 hours
-  - Wait for the canonical L2 to settle on L1 (usually 7 days)
+  - Wait for the sending layer-2 to be confirmed on layer-1 (usually 7 days)
   - User or Relayer calls `L1_Bridge.withdraw()`

 - **L2 -> L2 (bonder offline)**
-  - User calls `L2_Bridge.swapAndSend()` on the sending L2
+  - User calls `L2_Bridge.swapAndSend()` on the sending layer-2
-  - `L2_Bridge.commitTransfer()` is called on the sending L2 by anyone after 100 txs or after 4 hours
+  - `L2_Bridge.commitTransfer()` is called on the sending layer-2 by anyone after 100 txs or after 4 hours
-  - Wait for the canonical L2 to settle on L1 (usually 7 days)
+  - Wait for the sending layer-2 to be confirmed on layer-1 (usually 7 days)
-  - User or Relayer calls `L2_Bridge.withdrawAndAttemptSwap()` on the receiving L2
+  - User or Relayer calls `L2_Bridge.withdrawAndAttemptSwap()` on the receiving layer-2

 #### Transfer Roots